cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

-Protocol versioning is important to establish, as different protocol versions may not be compatible due to, for example, proofs being stored on a different path.
+Protocol versioning is important to establish, as different protocol versions may not be compatible, for example due to proofs being stored on a different path.
 There are three types of protocol version negotiation:

-1. *Default, no selection* only one protocol version is supported, this is the default one to propose.
+1. *Default, no selection*: only one protocol version is supported.
+This is a default one to propose.

-2. *With selection* two protocol versions can be proposed, such that the chain initiating `OpenInit` or `OpenTry` has a choice of which version to go with.
+2. *With selection*: two protocol versions can be proposed, such that the chain initiating `OpenInit` or `OpenTry` has a choice of which version to go with.

-3. *Impossible communication* backwards incompatible IBC protocol version -- ie: if IBC module changes where it stores its proofs (proof paths), errors out.
-So far, there are no plans to upgrade to a backwards incompatible IBC protocol version.
+3. *Impossible communication*: a backwards incompatible IBC protocol version.
+For example, if an IBC module changes where it stores its proofs (proof paths), errors result.
+There are no plans to upgrade to a backwards incompatible IBC protocol version.

 </HighlightBox>

-As discussed above, the opening handshake protocol allows each chain to verify the identifier used to reference the connection on the other chain, enabling modules on each chain to reason about the reference of the other chain.
+As discussed previously, the opening handshake protocol allows each chain to verify the identifier used to reference the connection on the other chain, enabling modules on each chain to reason about the reference of the other chain.

 ![Connection state](/academy/ibc/images/connectionstate.png)

-With regards to the connection on the other side, the [connection protobufs](https://github.com/cosmos/ibc-go/blob/main/proto/ibc/core/connection/v1/connection.proto) contain the `Counterparty` definition:
+With regards to the connection on the other side, the [connection protobufs](https://github.com/cosmos/ibc-go/blob/main/proto/ibc/core/connection/v1/connection.proto) contains the `Counterparty` definition:

 ```
 // Counterparty defines the counterparty chain associated with a connection end.